 October 21st, 2024

-Probate vs. Trust: A Pennsylvania Perspectiv
+Probate vs. Trust: A Pennsylvania Perspective

 Probate, or the process of administering a deceased individual’s estate, can be very confusing and overwhelming.
 The probate process varies from state to state, as it is governed by state law and not federal law.
 In some states, probate is incredibly onerous, and clients create estate planning documents, such as revocable living trusts, with probate avoidance as the primary goal.
 For example, when I practiced in Virginia, I would frequently advise clients to create revocable trusts to avoid probate, as Virginia’s probate process was significantly more time-consuming and expensive than the process of administering a trust after a person’s death.